mohammedhuzaif17/national_scaffolding/replit.md

 - **Admin Features:** Unified login with automatic panel routing, full CRUD operations on products with file upload and image preview, category management, and comprehensive orders dashboard with transaction IDs for payment verification.

 **System Design Choices:**
 - **Server-Side Price Calculation:** All pricing, including discounts and GST, is calculated server-side to prevent client-side manipulation.
+Aluminium scaffolding uses a comprehensive pricing matrix that considers both width (0.7m or 1.4m) and height (2m-16m) dimensions, with rent prices calculated as 20% of purchase prices.
+- **Aluminium Scaffolding Pricing Matrix:**
+  - Single Width (0.7m): Heights 2m-5m with prices ranging from ₹2,500 to ₹4,500
+  - Double Width (1.4m): Heights 2m-16m with prices ranging from ₹3,500 to ₹14,000
+  - Rental prices: 20% of purchase price for all combinations
+  - Frontend and backend use identical pricing matrices to ensure consistency
 - **Security:** Robust security measures including server-side validation for all inputs, secure file upload handling, secure session management, password hashing, and separate authentication for users and administrators.
 Implemented transaction ID uniqueness validation to prevent fraud.
+Orders created with 'pending_verification' status require admin approval after verifying actual payment amount.
 - **File Storage:** Product images uploaded by admins are stored in `static/uploads/` directory with secure filename handling.
 - **Modular Structure:** Clear separation of concerns with `app.py` for routes, `models.py` for database schema, and `seed_data.py` for initial data.